ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 Entities are users, organizations, devices and computing environments (e.g., devices, platforms, services, peripherals).

 RATS Principals may implement one or more RATS Roles.
-Role interactions occurring within the same RATS Principal are out-of-scope.
+Massage flows occurring within the same RATS Principal are out-of-scope.

 The methods whereby RATS Principals may be identified, discovered, authenticated, connected and trusted, though important, are out-of-scope.